Characteristics Common for Success

 Requirements sting the lazy dreamer.
 We float on unsubstantiated fantasies.
 Thoughts provide an escape from anxieties of the moment.
 "Life will be all better soon," we console ourselves as we sit, doing nothing to make life better.

 A future vision that drives present action is necessary.
+We must clearly see our possible selves.
 We need more than a fancy imagination while we are sitting comfortably on the couch.
 The contingencies are points of action.
 They stand as centuries at the gate, blocking entry to lackadaisical action.
 We must research, delving into the intricacies of success, attending to actions in the moment.
 Success comes to the bull-headed pursuer, undeterred by setbacks; but wise in action, seeking advice, insights and support.

-We fail to honor the small and unheralded contingencies.
+We can't fail to honor the small and unheralded contingencies.
 Building skills, investing resources, and working through frightening failures.
 Success is more costly upfront than simply drifting, arousing hope with dreams.
-The great successes in life repeatedly demand the same success traits—courage, patience, skill, and self-discipline.
+The great successes in life repeatedly demand the same success traits--courage, patience, skill, and self-discipline.

 Behind every great success is courage.
 The courage to act.
 The courage to become.
 Taking opportunity requires venturing into the unknown, abandoning comforts and reaching a little higher.
 These movements require courage.
 Research utilizing the Big Five personality test, repeatedly find successful people score high on openness.
 (Baek, Martin, et al. 2016).
 Openness to experience abandons many protective inhibitions.